Reading Time: 6 minutes

 Used car prices have rebounded since the extreme lows we saw before the pandemic.
 People’s desire to avoid mass-transit options during the initial stages of the pandemic continues to drive the demand for used cars, but this influx of used cars to dealers has slowed down.
 Some authorities are expecting things to level out soon.
 However, there may be brief bouts of volatility as new virus epicenters break out, and federal stimulus payments are received.

 It is expected that the demand for cheap cars under $10,000 will increase in late summer.

 There are many reasons to buy a used car right now; firstly, the fact that used cars are much cheaper than brand new cars.
 That means you can get a more affordable loan, which will reduce your risk of running into trouble with financing.
-Additionally, many automakers are offering low-interest financing on certified pre-owned cars, which are typically gently used, relatively new, and have few miles on the clock.
+Automakers are offering low-interest financing on certified pre-owned cars.
+These are typically gently used, relatively new, and have few miles on the clock.

 Can I go to a dealership during the pandemic?

-It’s always a good idea to call in before you visit any business during the pandemic and that applies to covid-19 car buying too.
+It’s always a good idea to call in before you visit any business during any pandemic.
 That said, many manufacturers and dealerships have been working hard to ensure the safety of employees and customers alike.

-Hyundai has also implemented a Clean Assurance program which provides dealerships with Bioesque Solutions products, and the appropriate social distancing measures to stop the spread of the disease.
+Hyundai has also implemented a Clean Assurance program which provides dealerships with Bioesque Solutions products.
+The appropriate social distancing measures to stop the spread of the disease is followed.
 Additionally, the company offers a range of home delivery, digital retailing and valet service.

 GM – which represents GMC, Chevrolet, Cadillac and Buick – released a statement inviting their franchises to participate in their CLEAN program.